vivekbhalla/Classification_based_Machine_Learning/README.md

 Among all the three classification methods used, the Neural Network Classifier performed the best overall and gave the least error rate.

 Note: The final output after training and testing for the test dataset are provided in the files named classes\_\*.txt for the respective classifiers (lr, nn, nn_model).
+The data has already been loaded in the 'project2_data.mat' file (approx 300 MB).